How Constitutional Amendments Actually Work

 An amendment may begin in one of two ways:

-• By Congress: Two-thirds of both the House of Representatives and the Senate vote to propose an amendment.
+• By Congress: Two-thirds of both the House and Senate vote to propose an amendment.

-• By the States: Two-thirds of state legislatures call for a constitutional convention to propose amendments.
+• By the States: Two-thirds of state legislatures call for a constitutional convention.

-All twenty-seven existing amendments originated through congressional proposal.
-A national convention under Article V has never been successfully convened, though the constitutional mechanism remains available.
+So far, all twenty-seven amendments began through congressional proposal.
+A national convention has never successfully proposed an amendment, but the mechanism still exists.

 How Amendments Are Ratified